 Pure is Royal Holloway's research information system.
-To access Pure, please visit:
+To log in to Pure, please visit:

-Pure provides a single location for you to store information about your research, such as your publications, collaborations, research projects and grants etc and the associations between them.
+Pure provides a single location to store information about research, such as publications, collaborations, research projects and grants etc and the associations between them.
 Having been entered into Pure once, data can be used for a variety of purposes, including automatic population of personal and research group web pages and creating CVs and bibliographies.
-Pure is designed to make it as easy as possible to keep information about your own research up-to-date, providing ongoing visibility of research activities at the College.
+Pure is designed to make it as easy as possible to keep information about research up-to-date, providing ongoing visibility of research activities at the College.

 Pure Awards Management Module

 Pure is used as a repository for storing all research grant application and award data for the College.
 Currently all information in Pure related to grant applications and awards is administered solely by R&E. Applications will be added to Pure as they are approved/submitted and they will be updated when we are advised of the outcome.
 The information in Pure is used to report to the College's Research Committees and Heads of Departments therefore please inform R&E when you become aware of the outcome of any grant proposals, including those that are unsuccessful.

 Figshare, the College's research data catalogue, is available for academics to record information about their datasets, share and obtain long-term storage for their data.
 It is College policy that researchers provide a Data Access Statement along with all publications submitted to Pure stating where the underpinning data can be accessed.